 The SEARCH qualifier for the CONNECT command is used to locate NetEx/eFT startup files on the remote host following a successful connection.
 The default definition for SEARCH is the string "(SITE) (USER)".
-When the connection is being made to an z/OS host, (SITE), when declared without a member name, always refers to the member SSERVER on the remote z/OS host in the (SITE) partitioned data set.
-When (USER) is declared without a file (or data set) name, it implies a sequential data set by the name of SERVER.UA appended to the user's TSO prefix.
+When the connection is being made to a z/OS host, (SITE), when declared without a member name, always refers to the member "SSERVER" on the remote z/OS host in the (SITE) partitioned data set.
+When (USER) is declared without a file (or data set) name, it implies a sequential data set by the name of "SERVER.UA" appended to the user's TSO prefix.
 (NONE) tells NetEx/eFT to not process any remote startup files.

-For example, to define the CONNECT SEARCH qualifier to locate the default site startup file, the default user startup file, and a third startup file called NEW located in the NetEx/eFT (SITE) partitioned data set, issue the following command:
+For example, to define the CONNECT SEARCH qualifier to locate the default site startup file, the default user startup file, and a third startup file called "NEW" located in the NetEx/eFT (SITE) partitioned data set, issue the following command:

-'''

-eFT> set connect search (SITE) (USER) (SITE)NEW
+eft> set connect search (SITE) (USER) (SITE) NEW

-'''

 The user should be reminded that the order here is important.
 NetEx/eFT uses the SEARCH definition from left to right.
-In the example above, (SITE) would be searched first, then (USER), and finally (SITE)NEW.
+In the example above, "(SITE)" would be searched first, then "(USER)", and finally "(SITE)NEW".

 The HELP SEARCH qualifier is used to locate NetEx/eFT help files on the local host.
 The default definition for SEARCH is "(SITE)".
-(SITE), when declared without a member name, always implies the member EFTHELP in the (SITE) partitioned data set.
-(USER) has the default file name HELP.UA associated with it.
-Users may define SEARCH as a string containing (SITE)xxx or (USER)xxx where 'xxx' is the name of a user defined help file, either a member name or sequential data set name, respectively.
+(SITE), when declared without a member name, always implies the member "EFTHELP" in the (SITE) partitioned data set.
+(USER) has the default file name "HELP.UA" associated with it.
+Users may define SEARCH as a string containing "(SITE)xxx" or "(USER)xxx" where "xxx" is the name of a user defined help file, either a member name or sequential data set name, respectively.

-For example, issue the following command to define the HELP SEARCH qualifier to look for a user created help file called MYHELP.HLP.UA appended to the user's TSO prefix, and the default NetEx/eFT help file:
+For example, issue the following command to define the HELP SEARCH qualifier to look for a user created help file called "MYHELP.HLP.UA" appended to the user's TSO prefix, and the default NetEx/eFT help file:

 '''

-eFT> set help search (USER)myhelp.hlp (SITE)
+eFT> set help search (USER) myhelp.hlp (SITE)

 '''